 ELECTRIC VEHICLE SUPPLY EQUIPMENT (EVSE).
-The electrical conductors and associated equipment external to the electric vehicle that provide a connection between the premises wiring and the electric vehicle to provide electric vehicle charging.
 Equipment used for the purpose of transferring electric energy to a battery or other energy storage device in an electric vehicle.
-There are two different standardized levels that are currently in use at which an electric vehicle 's battery is recharged, identified as Level 1 and Level 2.
+There are two different standardized levels that are currently in use at which an electric vehicle's battery is recharged, identified as Level 1 and Level 2.